AntoniosProgreesive/CRUD-on-CPP/README.md

 This is a CRUD (Create, Read, Update, Delete) system in C++ language, where records are stored in a file on disk.
+This example covers basic CRUD operations by saving the data to a file.

 _______________________________________________________________________________________